Here’s all you need to know about riding in any of this season’s Wake NZ events.

 Wake NZ runs around four competitions each summer season.
 We have an age based competition format, with Novice classes to cater for all ages and levels of riding.
 So, it doesn’t matter how old, experienced or talented you are – you have the opportunity to ride with or against people at the same age and level as you!

 You’re able to register for each event on this website.
 Go to Events, and click on the one you want to ride in, and sign up.
 We don’t accept payments via the website – these will need to be processed directly into our bank account, or sent via cheque.

-We will be restoring the age-based division classifications, with a couple of tweaks in the Masters and Veterans age group:
+We use age-based division classifications, with a couple of tweaks in the Masters and Veterans age group:

 - Grommets (boys and girls) – 8 and under

 - Grommets (boys and girls) – 9 to 10

 - Junior Men – 15-18 years old

 - Mixed Women – 19-29 years old

 - Masters Men – 30-40 years old*

 - Veteran Women – 40+ **